8483/notes/topics/mysql.md

 To overwrite them, the tables need to be dropped first, which is an option during the forward engineering.

 `Meta-data` is data about the database i.e. where the schema is stored.

+## Tuning

+`sudo apt-get install mysqltuner`

+It's a utility used to find out what could be done in order to optimize MySQL for the hardware and workload.

+It needs a bit of data to work properly, so a period should pass before running it, as it looks for usage patterns.

+To run it, just use `mysqltuner`.